INSM-TUM/activity-relationship-classification/README.md

     pip install -r requirements.txt
     ```

+3. [If you want to run the VertexAI models] Setup Authentication for VertexAI by following [this guide](https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart-multimodal#python).

-3. Set up environment variables by creating a `.env` file in the project root directory and adding your API keys:
+4. Set up the necessary environment variables by creating a `.env` file in the project root directory and adding the API keys for the models you want to run:
     ```env
     OPENAI_API_KEY=<your_openai_api_key>
     ANTHROPIC_API_KEY=<your_anthropic_api_key>
-    REPLICATE_API_TOKEN=<your_replicate_api_token> # For RAG embeddings but can also be done locally
+    REPLICATE_API_TOKEN=<your_replicate_api_token> # For RAG embeddings but can also be done locally VERTEXAI_PROJECT_NAME=<your vertexai project id>
+    VERTEXAI_LOCATION=<location in which you want requests to vertexai to be processed>
     ```

-4. Setup Authentication for VertexAI by following [this guide](https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart-multimodal#python).

 ## Usage